CosmWasm/cosmwasm/packages/go-gen/README.md

 ## Limitations

 Only basic structs and enums are supported.
-Tuples and enum variants with 0 or more than 1 parameters don't work, for example.
+Tuples and enum variants with 0 or more than 1 parameter don't work, for example.

 ## License